linl33/bohemia/guide/guide.md

 - On your local machine, clone Paulo Filimone's implementation of the OpenHDS tablet application: `git clone https://github.com/philimones-group/openhds-tablet`
 - Note, within this recently cloned repository, the `xforms` directory.
 This includes `.xml` files which were created from the Excel-formatted `.xls` forms at https://github.com/SwissTPH/openhds-tablet/releases/download/1.5/xlsforms.zip
-- In your local browser, with the tunnel running (see previous section), open papu.us:8080/ODKAggregate/.
+- In your local browser, open https://papu.us/ODKAggregate/.
 - Click on the "Form Management" tab
 - Click on "Add New Form"
-- Upload the following forms, one-by-one, from your local `openhds-tablet/xforms` directory (note, this sometimes causes spontaneous errors - keep trying):
+- Upload the following forms, one-by-one, from your local `openhds-tablet/xforms` directory:
 ```
 baseline.xml
 change_hoh.xml